 As gamification becomes an integral part of the future of this world, some of the most in-demand players in the entertainment industry are game developers and visual effects specialists.

-Becoming a Game Designer, Game Producer, Creative Director, Concept Artist, Modeller or Technical Director are all reachable job possibilities that can be opened up to you after studying Game Design at JMC, and some of which our graduates have gone on to become.
+Becoming a Game Designer, Game Producer, Creative Director, Concept Artist, Modeller or Technical Director are all reachable job possibilities that can be opened up to you after studying Game Design at JMC, and many of which our graduates have gone on to become.
 However, we’ve pulled out a few jobs you may not have thought of, but that can be exciting and rewarding roles in the industry!

 Digital Content Designer